dawidl022/ECS506-flat-finder-app/docs/domain-analysis/3-environment.md

 The user-facing platform of choice for this project is a web application.
 Almost all modern personal devices have access to an internet browser.
-Users will be able to use the service both on desktop and mobile devices, as long as they are connected to the internet (a necessary prerequisite for flat search to work).
+Users will be able to use the service both on desktop and mobile devices, as long as they are connected to the internet (a prerequisite for flat search to work).
 Studies show that mobile devices have been capable of reasonable web browsing for over 10 years (Schmiedl, Seidl and Temper, 2009), which means that combined with desktop browsing, the largest number of users possible would be